 HYPERTENSION SCREEN & TREAT

 Severe and unrecognized hypertension contributes to high levels of stroke, heart failure and premature death.
 Through our new hypertension initiative, we are training local nurses and other health care providers in a simple, easy-to-follow protocol and providing a supply of prepackaged, safe and inexpensive medications.
 Our pilot program is being supervised by a Haitian nurse practitioner: Heal - Teach - Support in action!
 And the compliance rate in the new program is inspiring: 95% of the patients enrolled in October remain in the program, come to their regular appointments and are on the correct medications, with positive results.
-Our second site, also in a community with high acuity, will launch in May.
+Our second site in the village of Robillard, also a community with high acuity, launched this May.

 CERVICAL CANCER SEE & TREAT